-144.149.
-As part of the EMMP, the consent holder must detail the management actions to be carried out in response to elevated turbidity as defined by the turbidity Tier 1 and Tier 2 triggers.

-145.150.
-To achieve condition 149147, the EMMP must include the following:
+- 144. As part of the EMMP, the consent holder must detail the management actions to be carried out in response to elevated turbidity as defined by the turbidity Tier 1 and Tier 2 triggers. - 145.
+To achieve condition 144, the EMMP must include the following: - (a) Details of the rationale for classifying the turbidity observations into two (2) tiers of turbidity triggers and one (1) Tier 3 Compliance Level;

-- (a) Details of the rationale for classifying the turbidity observations into two (2) tiers of turbidity triggers and one (1) Tier 3 Compliance Level; - (b) Details of how the Tier 1, and Tier 2 turbidity triggers and Tier 3 Compliance Level are determined using the methodology referred to in condition 171168; - (c) Setting out the Intensity values for Tier 1, and Tier 2 turbidity triggers and Tier 3 Compliance Level which are based on the 80th, 95th, and 99th percentile of baseline plus Predicted Dredging Turbidity respectively; and

-(d) Description of the management actions (including ceasing Dredging) set out in condition 152150 and how they may be applied by the dredge operator when a Tier 1, or Tier 2 turbidity trigger or Tier 3 Compliance Level-Limit is exceeded.

-146.151.
-The EMMP must also include procedures on:

-- (a) Investigating whether the exceedance of the trigger is caused by capital dredging; and - (b) Where necessary, increasing monitoring effort to better understand the characteristics of the turbidity causing an Exceedance, such as carrying out manual turbidity measurements in the vicinity of the monitoring station. - 147.152.
-The EMMP must include a suite of management response measures that may be undertaken in response to an Exceedance of a turbidity trigger, including: - (a) A change in the location of dredging; - (b) A change in the dredging process, including timing of dredging within the tidal phase; and/or - (c) The cessation of dredging in the vicinity of a telemetered turbidity monitoring station. - 148.153.
-The EMMP must be in general accordance with the draft EMMP provided as part of the resource consent application [insert ref]. - 149.154.
-The EMMP must be certified in writing by the Council prior to commencement of pre-dredging marine ecology assurance monitoring required by these conditions, and the consent holder must undertake capital dredging, and pre-, during-, and post-dredging marine ecology assurance monitoring and reporting, in accordance with the certified EMMP (including any certified variation).

-150.155.
-Any variation to the EMMP must be subject to certification by the Council.

-151.156.
-A copy of the EMMP and all amended EMMPs must be provided to iwi, hapū, and Māoriby the Consent Holder, as soon as practicable, and in any event not more than five (5) Working Days following certification.
+- (b) Details of how the Tier 1, and Tier 2 turbidity triggers and Tier 3 Compliance Level are determined using the methodology referred to in condition 165; - (c) Setting out the Intensity values for Tier 1, and Tier 2 turbidity triggers and Tier 3 Compliance Level which are based on the 80th, 95th, and 99th percentile of baseline plus Predicted Dredging Turbidity respectively; and - (d) Description of the management actions set out in condition 147 and how they may be applied by the dredge operator when a Tier 1, or Tier 2 turbidity trigger or Tier 3 Compliance Level is exceeded. - 146.
+The EMMP must also include procedures on: - (a) Investigating whether the exceedance of the trigger is caused by capital dredging; and - (b) Where necessary, increasing monitoring effort to better understand the characteristics of the turbidity causing an Exceedance, such as carrying out manual turbidity measurements in the vicinity of the monitoring station. - 147.
+The EMMP must include a suite of management response measures that may be undertaken in response to an Exceedance of a turbidity trigger, including: - (a) A change in the location of dredging; - (b) A change in the dredging process, including timing of dredging within the tidal phase; and/or - (c) The cessation of dredging in the vicinity of a telemetered turbidity monitoring station. - 148.
+The EMMP must be in general accordance with the draft EMMP provided as part of the resource consent application [insert ref]. - 149.
+The EMMP must be certified in writing by the Council prior to commencement of pre-dredging marine ecology assurance monitoring required by these conditions, and the consent holder must undertake capital dredging, and pre-, during-, and post-dredging marine ecology assurance monitoring and reporting, in accordance with the certified EMMP (including any certified variation). - 150.
+Any variation to the EMMP must be subject to certification by the Council. - 151.
+A copy of the EMMP and all amended EMMPs must be provided to iwi, hapū, and Māori as soon as practicable, and in any event not more than five (5) Working Days following certification.